 This sweetener can be found in lollies, gum, baked goods and toothpaste.
 This can cause a drop in your pet’s blood sugar levels and can lead to hypoglycaemia.
 Your pet may also experience an initial reaction of vomiting and lethargy, which can develop into seizures, and in worse cases liver failure within a few days.

 Christmas wouldn’t be Christmas without that hallmark combination of spices lingering in the air and nutmeg is one of them.
 Just be sure not to fling it around too much as you dust off your next eggnog as nutmeg is a lesser known toxin to dogs.
 The Australian Veterinary Association notes that nutmeg can be associated with tremors, seizures and nervous system issues.

 A raw meaty bone is excellent for your dog’s dental and mental health.
 The chewing promotes a feeling of wellbeing and stimulation.
 Cooked bones however, can be dangerous for your dog as they can splinter and cause your dog lots of pain and internal injuries.
-There’s always lots of cooked bones around at Christmas, so make sure you clear the table straight into the bin or out of reach of your dog.
+There’s always lots of cooked bones around at Christmas, and it’s common for unknowing and well-meaning family members to offer these to your dog as a treat, so make sure you clear the table straight into the bin or out of reach of your dog (and Uncle Geoffrey).

 Another one that seems obvious, but a spilled drink may be quite appealing for our pets and the relatives may have a good laugh at how much ‘Rover loves a drink’, however they are much more sensitive to the effects of alcohol and can become poisoned very quickly.
 This may present with symptoms of vomiting, loss of consciousness or difficulty breathing.